 Pursuant to the guidance provided by the authorities, the Project will support the establishment of SALW deactivation facility that would meet all relevant international requirements, operate in a cost effective manner, and would not create a financial burden on the budgets of the Albanian authorities.
 In addition, Project advisory support to improve and harmonize legislation and SOPs on SALW deactivation will significantly contribute to establishing optimal required personnel structures, establish necessary infrastructure and work processes, and thus ensure sustainability of Project results.

-The project is in line with the 2021 UBP of the Presence and its Objective 1 To support the Albanian security sector to effectively address priority challenges, and function in line with international obligations, as well as respective Outcome 1.1 Security Sector agencies and institutions are more effective, accountable and transparent.
-Accordingly, the project contributes to the OSCE-wide efforts and measures aimed at addressing the illicit trafficking of SALW.
-Moreover, this project is part of an OSCE comprehensive programme on supporting efforts to prevent and combat illicit trafficking of SALW and Conventional Ammunition (CA) in South-Eastern Europe.
 The project also contributes to the United Nations Sustainable Development Goals (SDG): 16.1 Significantly reduce all forms of violence and related death rates everywhere; 16.4 By 2030, significantly reduce illicit financial and arms flows; 16.A Strengthen relevant national institutions, including through international co-operation, for building capacity at all levels, in particular in developing countries, to prevent violence and combat terrorism and crime; and to SDG 5.2 Eliminate all forms of violence against women and girls.

 Project envisages following activitites: